a2/swift-shortcuts/README.md

 // continued from above

-let shortcut = HelloWorldShortcut() let data = try shortcut.build()
+let shortcut = HelloWorldShortcut() try shortcut.buildAndSave(atPath: URL(fileURLWithPath: "HelloWorld.shortcut"))
-try data.write(to: URL(fileURLWithPath: "Hello World.shortcut"))
 ```

 Now you can share (for example, via AirDrop) the _Hello World.shortcut_ file to your device and it will open in the Shortcuts app.
-Unfortunately iOS 13 does not support opening serialized `.shortcut` files.

 ## Examples